robjlyons/GO_DQN/README.md

 With thanks to:
 * ryanrudes and his brilliant implementation of [Minimal Go_Explore](https://github.com/ryanrudes/minimal_goexplore)
 * I did take inspiration for the DQN variants, however, I am unable to locate the creator.
-I will add it when I find it or if you recognise any of your code please contact e and I shall credit you.
+I will add it when I find it or if you recognise any of your code please contact me and I shall credit you.